Learn to Play

 Play isn't easy!

-We think of Play as something that comes easy to children.
+We think of Play as something that comes easily to children.

-But many children do not develop pretend play skills naturally, and need some help.
+But children develop play skills in different ways, and sometimes they need help.

 If your child is between 18 months and 10 years and: